Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 - [`purse.makeDepositFacet()`](https://agoric.com/documentation/ertp/api/purse.html#purse-makedepositfacet)
-  - Creates a deposit-only facet on the `purse` that can be given to other parties that lets them deposit a `payment` (but not withdraw) into the `purse`. **tyg todo: May need to rewrite source code depending on whether d-os take .receive or .deposit**
+  - Creates a deposit-only facet on the `purse` that can be given to other parties that lets them deposit a `payment` (but not withdraw) into the `purse`.
   - ```js
     const depositOnlyFacet = purse.makeDepositFacet();
     // Give depositOnlyFacet to someone else.
-They can pass a payment that will be deposited: depositOnlyFacet.receive(payment);
+    // They can pass a payment that will be deposited: depositOnlyFacet.receive(payment);
     ```
 ## `purse` and `payment` example